-The Sokolniki Park, where today Sokolniki Exhibition and Convention Centre holds it’s great events, has long been a cult place of rest for Muscovites.
+The Sokolniki Park, where today Sokolniki Museum and Educational Centre holds it’s great events, has long been a cult place of rest for Muscovites.
 As early as the 15th century Sokolniki was already considered a preserve forest area used only for the royal falconry.
 The powerful Russian tsars like Ivan the Terrible, Alexey Mikhailovich and Peter the Great loved to spend their free time in Sokolniki.
 By the end of the 19th century a park was founded in the huge forest that used to be here.
 Later it became one of the most famous parks in Moscow.

 Sokolniki was a true home to many legendary personalities.
 The park inspired the great opera singer Fyodor Chaliapin, such famous artists as Alexey Savrasov and Isaak Levitan, who devoted many of their beautiful oeuvres to Sokolniki.
 Another interesting fact is that, the Levitan’s painting "Autumn Day.
 Sokolniki" is the property of the State Tretyakov Gallery.

 Sokolniki metro station opened here in 1935 establishing a rapid link between the park and downtown Moscow.
 Everyone remembers the famous "Song of an old cabbie" performed by Leonid Utesov, which is a reminder of those events.

 In 1959 the first American national exhibition Industrial Products USA was held in Moscow, in the heart of Sokolniki Park.